bxparks/AceTime/USER_GUIDE.md

     * The SAMD21 microcontroller does *not* provide any EEPROM.
 Therefore, this feature is disabled in the apps under `examples` (e.g.
       `CommandLineClock`, `OledClock`, and `WorldClock`) which use this feature.
+    * The `MKR Zero` board generates *far* faster code (30%?) than the `SparkFun SAMD21 Mini Breakout` board.
+The `MKR Zero` could be using a different (more recent?) version of the GCC tool chain.
+I have not investigated this.